Undergraduate Student Handbook

 Students in Undergraduate Research courses must produce something to which a grade can be assigned such as a written report or presentation.

-MSE students may apply up to three credit hours of Undergraduate Research (MSE 2699 or MSE 4699) towards a Technical Elective and up to three credit hours towards the Free Elective.
+MSE students may apply up to five credit hours of Undergraduate Research (MSE 2699 or MSE 4699) towards a Technical Elective and up to three credit hours towards the Free Elective.
 Thus, MSE students may apply up to six credit hours of Undergraduate Research towards graduation.

 Students performing research with MSE faculty for pay are encouraged to register for either MSE 2698 (Undergraduate Research Assistantship for freshmen and sophomores) or MSE 4698 (Undergraduate Research for juniors and seniors).
 Students pay no tuition for these audit only courses.
 Students may register for up to 12 hours of these courses in a single term.
 Registering for 12 hours of Undergraduate Research Assistantship will cost no tuition and will qualify you as a full -time student.
 Some students may pursue this option in the summer if they find an advisor willing to pay them for, essentially, full-time work.
 These courses appear on the student's transcript providing evidence of having performed research as an undergrauate.